Animation and Game Development

 DIGP3017 Character Design 2

-In this course, students create believable characters for next-generation game engines and animated films.
+In Character Design 2 students will create believable characters for next-generation game engines and animated films.
 Building on earlier courses, Character Design 2 masters the study and development of characters from concept to completion.
 Students intensively hone their skills in character design, acting, character motivation and visual storytelling through repeated performance.
 There is a strong emphasis on production-quality animation for film and game.

 WKPL3006 Field Placement